 Let's click no. Takes us back to our project and we can minimize it now to go to our desktop where we see a new folder and this one here, if I just drag it out into the middle is the exact same name as the file we were working with that just got published.
 Double clicking this folder will open it up and show us that we have some subfolders in here, so all of our assets et cetera, and then we also have the icon representing your default browser, mine being Chrome.

 That one looks okay, that one was okay.
 That one we had a second chance, that's wrong.
 That's wrong and that one's right.
 Okay, so we've reviewed.
 Now let's click continue and that takes us to our last slide where we could choose to start over or exit.
 Clicking the exit button closes up our browser and takes us back to where we were.
-So that's all there is to publishing to HTML5, a responsive project, but you may also wanna create e-learning and publish to a learning management system, a LMS, something we're going to talk about next.
+So that's all there is to publishing to HTML5, a responsive project, but you may also want e-learning and publish to a learning management system, to a learning management system, an LMS. a LMS, something we're going to talk about next.

 - Explore how to build, preview, and close projects.